-ATLANTA — In a news conference on Tuesday morning, Georgia Secretary of State Brad Raffensperger said that up to 50 percent of Georgia voters were expected to vote absentee for the 2020 General Election.
+ATLANTA — In a news conference in early September, Georgia Secretary of State Brad Raffensperger said that up to 50 percent of Georgia voters were expected to vote absentee for the 2020 General Election.

 He said this compares to about 5 percent in an average election cycle.